flutter/website/src/release/breaking-changes/asset-manifest-dot-json.md

 [AssetBundle][] API determine what assets are available at runtime.

 The AssetManifest.json file is an undocumented implementation detail.
-It's also no longer used by the framework, so it will stop being generated in a future release.
+It's no longer used by the framework, so it will no longer be generated in a future release.
 If your application code needs to get a list of available assets, use the [AssetManifest][] API instead.